Adictya/app-builder-docs/docs/customization-api/api-reference/i18n-api.md

 ### _Usage_:

-Use the example code given below showcasing overrding
+Use the example code given below showcasing overriding

 ```js
 import React from "react";